The UK Government has introduced a requirement for voters to show photo ID when voting at a polling station.

 • to general elections from October 2023.

-The first scheduled poll on the Isles of Scilly at which the new provisions will apply is the police and crime commissioner election on 2 May 2024.
+The first poll on the Isles of Scilly at which the new provisions applied was the St Mary's by-election on 22 May 2023.

 Which forms of ID can I use to vote?